cxw620/rust-polyglot/docs/cargo.rst

 (from ``crates.io``, typically)
 and (together with ``rustc``) manage reuse of previous builds etc.

-cargo is super-convenient, especially for new users.
+cargo is super-convenient for the common use cases.

 Basics